Growing Up in Québec study (children born in 2020 or 2021)

 Parents separating is something that we sometimes need to take into account during the study.
 If it happens, we stay in touch with both parents throughout the study.
 Depending on the family’s situation, each parent’s involvement may vary and will be determined on a case-by-case basis.

-Why was my child chosen?
+Why was my child selected?

 Your child was selected at random when he or she was about 5 months old, like thousands of other children of the same age.
-We obtained your contact information from Retraite Québec and the Régie de l’assurance maladie du Québec (RAMQ), under agreements approved by the Commission d’accès à l’information in accordance with the Act respecting Access to documents held by public bodies and the Protection of personal information.

 Your participation in this study is voluntary, but important, since it will allow us to better understand the development of Québec children.
 Your family is unique, and if you drop out of the study, we unfortunately won’t be able to replace you.